Chen Quanguo: Counter-terrorism and detention camps

 After Chen took office, he issued a written military order to Xi Jinping, General Secretary of the Chinese Communist Party, and put forward the slogan: "In Xinjiang, if there is no stability then all our efforts are for nothing." (在新疆，没有稳定一切皆为零) He has expanded counter-terrorism and anti-separatist efforts under orders from Xi.
 There have been no reported terrorist attacks in Xinjiang since 2017.
 According to Ming Pao, Chen's measures to maintain stability in Xinjiang have been affirmed by the top level of the Chinese Communist Party.
+His measures of disciplining them include: mass-engineering of the Muslim population through detainment camps, specialized boarding schools for Uyghur children, arbitrary arrests.
+In 2019, the State Council announced that the Chinese government had "destroyed 1,588 terrorist groups" and "arrested 12,995 terrorists" since 2014 in Xinjiang.

 Chen has supposedly overseen the construction of a network of internment camps.
 Chen expanded the detention camps in Xinjiang holding Muslim ethnic minorities.
 As a party boss for the region, Chen exhorted local officials to "round up everyone who should be rounded up."
 When the local officials who feared it would exacerbate ethnic tensions and stifle economic growth pushed back, Chen responded by purging them including one county leader who was jailed after quietly releasing thousands of inmates from the camps.
 Aside from camps, Chen has also increased surveillance of residents by using advanced technology as well as increasing police presence.
 Under Chen, a policy of "Pair-up and become family" is used to surveil households, many of which include men detained at the re-education camps.
 The wives of camp detainees must share a bed with the officials during an average 6-day stay.
 As Xinjiang Party Secretary, Chen promoted the recruitment of the local population into the police force.
 The Uyghurs have been put under a surveillance system that is able to detect facial features and clothing and accessories to distinguish them from the other ethnic and religious groups in the region.
 This information is pooled into a central database and aides the government to crackdown on any escapees from the detainment centres.

 According to the Xinjiang Police Files, Chen, in his role as Xinjiang's party leader at the time, issued a shooting order for escaping prisoners in 2018, having spoken along those lines already in a classified 2017 speech.
 The internal-party speeches in the files contained one of May 2017, in which Chen advocated for indefinite detention or prison terms for those Uyghurs whose outlooks could not be changed to align with that envisioned by the Chinese Communist Party; and one of June 2018, in which he repeatedly referred to the "Xi Jinping-led Chinese Communist Party's strategy of governing Xinjiang", and said that "social harmony and long-term stability" was the most important task in Xinjiang, ahead of increasing the GDP of the province.